King's Raid: Successors of the Will: Characters

-Anime
+Release

 On April 9, 2020, an anime television series adaptation was announced, and aired from October 3, 2020 to March 27, 2021 on TV Tokyo.
 It features a story different from the game's original plot as well as original characters voiced by Ryōta Suzuki and Yoshino Nanjo.
 The series is animated by OLM and Sunrise Beyond, with Makato Hoshino serving as director, Megumi Shimizu serving as series composer, and Tatsuya Arai designing the characters.
 Masahiro Tokuda is composing the series' music.
 The cast members of the Japanese version of the game reprise their roles.
 The opening theme songs are "legendary future" by fripSide (episodes 1-13), and "Eclipse" by DREAMCATCHER (episodes 14-26), while the ending theme songs are "SticK Out" by KOTOKO (episodes 1-13), and "One Wish" by Riho Iida (episodes 14-26).
 Funimation acquired the series, and are streaming the series on its website in North America and the British Isles.
 The series ran for 26 episodes.
 On November 28, 2020, it was announced that the series' Blu-ray release has been canceled.